rohan-deshpande/northwest/readme.md

 ## But...
 Electron?

 Electron is no doubt an excellent alternative to NW.js with a huge community behind it and a lot of support.
 However, it lacks some features which NW.js provides, namely better [source code protection](http://docs.nwjs.io/en/latest/For%20Users/Advanced/Protect%20JavaScript%20Source%20Code/) options.
-The Electron team has continually stated that this goes against the goals of Electron and they will not be offering it in the near future.
+The Electron team has consistently stated that they will [not be offering it in the near future](https://github.com/electron/electron/issues/3041).
 So basically, if you want source code protection for your desktop JavaScript app, NW.js is currently the only tool to provide it out of the box.

 ## Understanding NW.js